prasanvb/Java/Readme/course3.md

 -  Inheritance is an Object-Oriented Programming (OOP) concept where one class (child/subclass) derives properties and behaviors (fields and methods) from another class (parent/superclass).
 - `extends` keyword is used for inheritance.
 - Java only supports single inheritance (a class can extend only one direct parent).
+Java does not allow multiple inheritance of classes to avoid ambiguity
+- In Java, every class ultimately inherits from `java.lang.Object`.
+  - If you don’t write an extends clause, the compiler treats your class as implicitly extending Object.
+That’s why all classes have methods like `equals`, `hashCode`, and `toString` available.

 **Method Overriding**: If a subclass defines a method with the same signature as the superclass method, it overrides the parent's version.
 This allows the child class to provide its own implementation.
     - `@Override` Indicates that a method declaration is intended to override a method declaration in a supertype